nthallen/keutsch-hcho-bctr/Xilinx/vhdl/README.txt

+10/29/2017 Build 7 (still)
-10/16/2017 Build 7
+  Fixes to temp sensor to avoid overflow and wrapping 10/16/2017 Build 7
   Provide Rx/Tx on external pads to work around QNX's inability to reset the baud rate to 115200